glpi-project/docdev/source/devapi/search.rst

 Each itemtype can define a set of options to represent the columns which can be queried/displayed by the search engine.
 Each option is identified by an unique integer (we must avoid conflict).

-Prior to GLPI 9.2 version, we needed a *getSearchOptions* function which return the array of options:
+Prior to GLPI 9.2 version, we needed a *getSearchOptions* method which return the array of options:

 .. code-block:: php